techbrett/OfficeDocs-SkypeForBusiness/Teams/end-to-end-encrypted-meetings.md

 ## Manage who can create meetings with end-to-end encryption

-End-to-end meeting encryption is controlled by Teams admin enhanced encryption policies.
-It is on by default in the Global (Org-wide default) policy, giving meeting organizers who have a Teams Premium license the ability to schedule meetings, including channel meetings, that use end-to-end encryption.
-You can update the default policy or create additional policies as needed to manage end-to-end meeting encryption for different users.
+The Teams admin enhanced encryption policies control end-to-end meeting encryption.
+It is on by default in the Global (Org-wide default) policy, allowing meeting organizers with a Teams Premium license to schedule meetings, including channel meetings, that use end-to-end encryption.
+You can update the default policy or create more policies as needed.

 If the policy is turned on for a meeting organizer, you can enforce end-to-end meeting encryption by using a meeting template.
 Sensitivity labels can enforce end-to-end encryption even if the policy isn't enabled for the meeting organizer.